-The project has made meaningful progress toward supporting the development of sorghum as a crop in California, and has produced useful data that can be used by other ethanol producers considering the use of sorghum as feedstock.
-With product ethanol being found to carry consistent quality equivalent to that of corn ethanol, the project has also helped to establish sorghum as an alternative feedstock to corn for ethanol production in California, providing instate ethanol producers with a new alternative to corn should corn feedstock become unfavorable.
+The project has made meaningful progress toward supporting the development of sorghum as a crop in California.
+The project produced useful data that can be used by other ethanol producers considering the use of sorghum as feedstock.
+The final sorghum ethanol product was of consistent quality with corn ethanol.
+This result helps to establish sorghum as an alternative feedstock to corn for ethanol production in California, providing in-state ethanol producers with a new alternative to corn should corn feedstock become unfavorable.